thheller/shadow-cljs/README.md

 ## Build Targets

-Each build in `shadow-cljs` must define a `:target` which defines where you intent your code to be executed.
+Each build in `shadow-cljs` must define a `:target` which defines where you intend your code to be executed.
 There are default built-ins for the Browser and `node.js`.
 They all share the basic concept of having `:dev` and `:release` modes. `:dev` mode provides all the usual development goodies like fast compilation, live code reloading and a REPL. `:release` mode will produce optimized output intended for production.

 - [Compiling for the browser](https://github.com/thheller/shadow-cljs/wiki/ClojureScript-for-the-browser) for the `:browser` target.
 - [Compiling node.js scripts](https://github.com/thheller/shadow-cljs/wiki/ClojureScript-for-node.js-scripts) for the `:node-script` target.